-We believe the current method of implicitly valuing the COLA by reducing the investment return assumption has potentially led to stakeholder confusion regarding the investment return needed to fund benefits based on current assumptions and contribution estimates.
-We believe an explicit method would increase transparency and therefore recommend the use of an explicit, rather than implicit, method for valuing future COLAs.
+We believe the current method of indirectly valuing the COLA by reducing the investment return assumption has potentially led to stakeholder confusion regarding the investment return needed to fund benefits based on current assumptions and contribution estimates.
+We believe an actuarial method that models expected future COLAs would increase transparency and help stakeholders better understand the expected investment return assumption.